Toward Functional and Non-Functional Evaluation of Application-Level Code Generation: Benchmarking on

-\textbf{Main results.} Across all evaluated LLMs, functional correctness remains low.
-Standard LLMs achieve an average functional score of 33.98\%, whereas thinking LLMs achieve 30.23\%.
-Even the top-performing LLMs stay below 45\% functional score, indicating that a large fraction of application-level tasks cannot be solved end-to-end by current LLMs.

-\textbf{Functional correctness.} Functional correctness is the primary bottleneck.
-No LLM surpasses a 50\% functional score, indicating persistent difficulty in completing end-to-end application logic and satisfying the full set of functional requirements exercised by the test suite.
+\textbf{Functional correctness is the main bottleneck.} Across standard LLMs, the average functional score is 33.98\%.
+For thinking LLMs, the average is 30.23\%.
+No model exceeds a 45\% functional score.
+These results show that current LLMs still struggle to complete end-to-end application logic under our evaluation protocol.

-\textbf{Non-functional quality attributes.} Non-functional scores are generally higher than functional scores (52.25\% on average for standard LLMs and 49.57\% for thinking LLMs).
-This suggests that once a generated repository is runnable, it often exhibits acceptable non-functional quality attributes, yet still fails to satisfy the end-to-end functional requirements.
-Importantly, the non-functional scores are also discriminative.
-When functional correctness is similar, they can differentiate LLMs by a wide margin.
-For example, Gemini-2.5-Pro and GPT-4o-2024-11-20 achieve nearly identical functional scores (27.63\% vs. 27.48\%), yet their non-functional scores differ substantially (35.15\% vs. 57.59\%).
-This gap is driven by differences in the per-dimension breakdown.
-In particular, many LLMs show relatively good performance on security and robustness checks.
-Nevertheless, such non-functional strengths are complementary rather than substitutive.
-Non-functional quality attributes cannot compensate for failures in core functionality in application-level code generation.
+\textbf{Non-functional scores are generally higher, but they do not offset functional failures.} The average non-functional score is 52.25\% for standard LLMs and 49.57\% for thinking LLMs.
+This suggests that some generated repositories behave reasonably once they can run, but many still fail to satisfy the core functional requirements.
+At the same time, non-functional scores provide useful additional discrimination.
+For example, Gemini-2.5-Pro and GPT-4o-2024-11-20 have similar functional scores (27.63\% vs.\ 27.48\%), but their non-functional scores differ substantially (35.15\% vs.\ 57.59\%).
+This difference is reflected in the per-dimension breakdown.
+These results show that non-functional evaluation adds information that functional pass rate alone does not capture.

-\textbf{Efficiency and resource usage.} Efficiency and resource usage vary substantially across LLMs.
-Some LLMs achieve competitive efficiency-suite runtimes and resource behavior when the workload executes successfully.
-In contrast, others exhibit pronounced inefficiency.
-This variance suggests that producing not only runnable but also efficient and resource-aware applications remains an open challenge.
+\textbf{Efficiency and resource usage still vary across models.} Even when models achieve similar functional scores, their runtime behavior can differ noticeably.
+This suggests that producing a runnable repository is not the same as producing an efficient or resource-aware one.

-\textbf{Thinking models.} Thinking mechanisms do not yield uniform gains.
-Gemini-2.5-Pro-Thinking shows a large improvement over Gemini-2.5-Pro (e.g., functional score 43.44\% vs. 27.63\%).
-However, other thinking LLMs do not consistently outperform standard LLMs.
-On average, thinking LLMs remain slightly below standard LLMs in both functional and non-functional scores.
-This indicates that reasoning-enhanced strategies are not yet a reliable lever for improving application-level generation.
+\textbf{Thinking does not provide consistent gains.} Gemini-2.5-Pro-Thinking improves substantially over Gemini-2.5-Pro, including a functional score increase from 27.63\% to 43.44\%.
+However, this pattern is not consistent across providers.
+On average, thinking LLMs remain slightly below standard LLMs on both functional and non-functional scores.
+This indicates that additional deliberation alone is not yet a reliable way to improve application-level code generation.